Brudihawo/taskman/README.md

 - [ ] Graphing time taken for tasks
 - [ ] Friendly output as json for custom visualizations
 - [ ] Better Styling
+- [ ] Archiving Tasks - How do I want to handle this